-Do not feel embarrassed about finding love in your 40s.
+Do not feel embarrassed about finding love and companionship in your 40s.
 Do not let societal views and comments affect your decision.
 You probably were busy focusing on your career, had a failed marriage, or lost your partner and were recovering.
 You are the creator of your own life choices.
 Embrace yourself and start dating.

 2. Be Upfront